aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 cd aws-cdi-sdk/
 make DEBUG=y AWS_SDK=../aws-sdk-cpp/ 2>&1 | tee build.log
 ```

-**Note**: RDMA_CORE_PATH does not have to specified if you installed the OS package version of rdma-core-devel.

 **Note**: If you experience **library not found errors** during linking, you may have to change the **rpath** in the **Makefile** from using **$$ORIGIN** to using an absolute path that points to the AWS CDI SDK lib folder (ie. ```<install path>/build/debug/lib```).